NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 prediction.
 A rule of thumb is that, the closer the score is to its lower or upper limit (usually 0 and 1), the higher the probability that the classifier's prediction is correct.
 When this score is an actual probability, it can be directly used to estimate the probability of making an error.
-For instance, imagine a high-performing model which, for a large set of observations, returns a prediction of 1 (positive class) with probability of 0.9.
-It means that for approximately 90% of these observations, the model is correct while for the other 10% the model is wrong.
+For instance, imagine a high-performing model which, for a large set of observations, returns a prediction of 1 (positive class) with a probability of 0.9.
+It means that for approximately 90% of these observations, the model is correct, while for the other 10% the model is wrong.
 Assuming properly calibrated probabilities, confusion matrix elements can be estimated and then used to calculate any performance metric.
 Algorithms for estimating one of the simplest metrics (accuracy) and of the most complex (AUROC) are described below.
 Common notation used in the sections below is the following: